4th Amendment to the United States Constitution

 A judge must issue a warrant for private property to be searched.

 There is also an exception where evidence or property is in danger of being destroyed.
-The authorities do not need to provide a search warrant if a searched property is abandoned or situated in an “open field” or plain view.
+Police do not need a warrant to search abandoned property, areas considered “open fields,” or items clearly visible in plain view.

 Fourth Amendment protection